 Foomatic is a configurable printing filter.
 It uses PPD files as configuration to generate appropriate output for a given printer.
-It is spooler independent which means it can be used with Common Unix Printing System (CUPS), LPRng and others.[1]
-It usesGhostscript in the background, using options according to the PPD file of the printer.
+It is spooler independent which means it can be used with Common Unix Printing System (CUPS), LPRng and others.^[11] It usesGhostscript in the background, using options according to the PPD file of the printer.
 Currently it is developed by the OpenPrinting workgroup of the Linux Foundation.is a configurable printing filter.
+It usesGhostscript in the background, using options according to the PPD file of the PPD file of the printer.
+Currently it is developed by the OpenPrinting workgroup of the Linux Foundation.is a configurable printing filter.
 It usesGhostscript in the background, using options according to the PPD file of the printer.
-Currently it is developed by the OpenPrinting workgroup of the Linux Foundation.